ctigaret/scipyen/README.md

     - viewers for data objects
     - script manager[^10]
 * A Python console[^11]
-* Interaction with external python processes via an "External console", also accessible via [jupyter notebooks](https://jupyter.org/)).
+* Possibility to run external python processes via an "External console", and also accessible via [jupyter notebooks](https://jupyter.org/)).
 * A system for data plotting (via [matplotlib](https://matplotlib.org/), [seaborn](https://seaborn.pydata.org/), [pyqtgraph](https://www.pyqtgraph.org/)) that can be extended to use other libraries[^12].
 * A script manager[^13] for user-written Python code[^6].